-\paragraph{Introduction}

-In Science, even the simplest phenomena can unveil unexpected details about our most fundamental theories of Nature.
-For instance, the plain observation that the night sky is dark allows far-reaching conclusions to be drawn about the large-scale structure of the universe \cite{Unsold}.
-Another seemingly innocent situation is when two or more children play with colorful marbles.
-The set-up itself involves some properties of macroscopic physics: when they look at some of the features of the marbles, such as color, or size, they \emph{agree} about their observations, and when they look again, they can confirm the marbles have remained the same.
+A crucial question is how objective and classical behavior arises from a fundamental physical theory.
+Here we provide a natural definition of a decoherence process valid in all causal theories, and show how its behavior can be extremely different from the quantum one.
+Remarkably, despite this, we prove that the so-called spectrum broadcast structure characterizes all objective states in every fundamental causal theory, exactly as in quantum mechanics.
+Our results show a stark contrast between the extraordinarily diverse decoherence behavior and the universal features of objectivity.

+\section{Introduction}

+A common experience in our everyday life is that different observers agree on their observations.
 This agreement means that macroscopic physics is \emph{objective}.
-Note that this is a general feature of classical physics: there exist systems with properties such that different observers can measure them, agree about their results, and at the same time leave the state of the system undisturbed.
-This contrasts with quantum theory, where states are generally disturbed by the act of observation, and sometimes an agreement between observers is impossible \cite{Frauchiger-Renner,Brukner_objectivity}.
-Nevertheless, in quantum mechanics there are objective states, in the sense that various observers can determine them without disturbance \cite{Zurek-objectivity}.
-It is argued that such objective states may indeed be responsible for the objectivity we experience in our everyday life \cite{Zurek-objectivity,Objectivity}.
-In quantum mechanics, the theory of decoherence first \cite{Zeh-first,Zeh-second,Decoherence-review,Review-decoherence,Deco}, and later quantum Darwinism \cite{QDarwinism,Zurek-objectivity,Witness,Zurek-existential,Darwinism-branches,BPH,Knott} and the presence of the so-called spectrum broadcast states (SBS) \cite{Broadcasting-scenarios,J1PRL,Objectivity,JJ1,JJ2,JJ3,JJ4,JJ5,Miro,SBS-measurements,Strong-QDarwinism,Jarek-truth,QD-SBS} have been proposed as explanations for the emergence of classicality and objectivity out of the quantum world.
+Note that this is a general feature of classical physics, but it contrasts with quantum theory, where states are generally disturbed by the act of observation, and sometimes an agreement between observers is impossible \citep{Frauchiger-Renner,Brukner_objectivity}.
+Nevertheless, in quantum mechanics there are objective states, in the sense that various observers can determine them without disturbance \citep{Zurek-objectivity}.
+It is argued that such objective states may indeed be responsible for the objectivity we experience in our everyday life \citep{Zurek-objectivity,Objectivity}.
+In quantum mechanics, the theory of decoherence first \citep{Zeh-first,Zeh-second,Decoherence-review,Review-decoherence}, later quantum Darwinism \citep{QDarwinism,Zurek-objectivity,Witness,Darwinism-branches,BPH,Knott} and the presence of the so-called spectrum broadcast states (SBSs) \citep{Broadcasting-scenarios,J1PRL,Objectivity,JJ3,JJ4,JJ5,Miro,SBS-measurements,Strong-QDarwinism,Jarek-truth,QD-SBS} have been proposed as explanations for the emergence of classicality and objectivity out of the quantum world.